LennartFr/alf20191ibmbc/HL BYFA.md

 # Your first steps on the way to building Hyperledger Fabric applications

-Hyperledger Fabric comes with the excellent Hyperledger Composer tool that makes easy to quickly come up to speed writing Fabric applications.
+Hyperledger Fabric comes with the excellent <a href='https://hyperledger.github.io/composer/latest/installing/installing-index.html">Hyperledger Composer tool </a> that makes easy to quickly come up to speed writing Fabric applications.

 But how do you create your very first Hyperledger Fabric app outside of the warm confines of Composer?
-Let's take a look at the Hyperledger sample app on the ReadTheDocs site.
+Let's take a look at a alternative way by leveraging the Hyperledger sample app on the ReadTheDocs site.
 It is a simple car application that goes under the name of Fabcar, for "Fabric Car".
 The app allows us to add and delete cars and their owners from a common ledger.
 A good starting app that can easily be expanded in many directions.

 # Step 1: Make sure you have the right pre-reqs.